Your Guide to Moving to Las Vegas

 For the culture-seeker

 You’ve got several avenues to experience culture in Las Vegas.
+There are 23 museums and 17 libraries throughout the city.
 On the Strip, some of the biggest names in entertainment have residencies or make their way through the city on tour.
 Off the Strip, you have plenty of unique museums and performing arts like The Smith Center for Performing Arts, the Atomic Testing Museum, the Neon Museum, and the Nevada State Museum.